Q+A: David Crumley, the artist behind the new, iconic DUMBO Reflector Sign

 Yeah, I did art, you know, growing up, in school, but never pursued it super-seriously, I always did things on the side, but took art class.
-When I was in college at U.T., I was close to double-majoring in studio art and film, and then decided to focus just on film production, to try and make some money in my career doing art, but I was always into kind of blending together media and technology, lighting, physical-type stuff, and growing up, my dream was to be an Imagineer, working for Disney and doing theme park-type creations, creating physical spaces, story-based, immersive environments, so that’s what I was always trying to build towards.
+When I was in college at U.T., I was close to double-majoring in studio art and film, and then decided to focus just on film production to try and make some money in my career doing art, but I was always into kind of blending together media and technology, lighting, physical-type stuff.
+Growing up, my dream was to be an Imagineer, working for Disney and doing theme park-type creations, creating physical spaces, story-based, immersive environments, so that’s what I was always trying to build towards.

 How did you get into using lights?

 My mom tells me ever since I was able to walk and be with her, I was always into lighting and electrical cords, things like that.
 She tells a story about one time, being at a store, when I kind of walked away from her for a second and she thought I was going to be in the toy aisle but I was in the electrical aisle, with cords and power stuff, and from then on, every year I would do a ton with Christmas lights; I would be looking forward to it all year, being able to do things with lighting outside.
 Instead of just kind of putting things up once, I would do things outside, and then take it down pretty much every day and do something new, and after the holiday season, just because I liked doing it so much.
 Yeah, so, the earliest I remember getting into lighting is doing things like that, and then I got into existing design and electronics that way, by, you know, taking apart our Atari Nintendo and hooking everything up, and just making different things out of that kind of stuff.
 So yeah, I just think it was one of those weird things that I was born with.